HL7NZ/hpi/MoH_Readme.md

-Afetr sushi and IG Publisher have bneen, run,  deploy the generated styructure definitions to nexus, with the command
+After sushi and IG Publisher have been, run,  deploy the generated structure definitions to nexus, with the command

 mvm clean deploy